cmpsc-203-s22/code-of-conduct/conduct.md

 - Team members should finalize decisions when the team reaches a majority vote.
 - Team members should consider and discuss all possible ideas of each student before moving forward.
 - Team members should not take final decisions personally and criticize ideas, not team members.
+- Team members should document how they reached the final decisions.
+- Team members should make space for quieter voices on the team to speak.

 #### Unacceptable Conduct